-- 12.4 Vacation Credit Accumulation - (a) Annual Leave shall be credited in accordance with the New York State Attendance Rules, except that employees first hired on or after April 1, 1988 shall not earn the "additional vacation credits" that would otherwise be earned upon the completion of their first and second full years of continuous service under the terms of Section 21.2(c) of the Attendance Rules - (b) Vacation credits may be accumulated up to 40 days; provided, however, that in the event of death, retirement or separation from service, an employee compensated in cash for the accrued and unused accumulation may only be so compensated for a maximum of 30 days. - (c) An employee's vacation credit accumulation may exceed the maximum, provided, however, that the employee's balance of vacation credits may not exceed 40 days on April 1 of any year. - 12.5 Additional Vacation Credit - (a) The State agrees to grant employees having 20 or more years of continuous State service and who are entitled to earn and accumulate vacation credits additional vacation credit as follows:
+- 12.4 Vacation Credit Accumulation - (a) Effective April 1, 1995, annual leave shall be credited in accordance with the New York State Attendance Rules. - (b) Vacation credits may be accumulated up to 40 days; provided, however, that in the event of death, retirement or separation from service, an employee compensated in cash for the accrued and unused accumulation may only be so compensated for a maximum of 30 days. - (c) An employee's vacation credit accumulation may exceed the maximum, provided, however, that the employee's balance of vacation credits may not exceed 40 days on April 1 of any year. - 12.5 Additional Vacation Credit - (a) The State agrees to grant employees having 20 or more years of continuous State service and who are entitled to earn and accumulate vacation credits additional vacation credit as follows: